-The loss of sight can be devastating for anyone.
-However, people from all over the world continue to suffer from different conditions that can lead to blindness.
-One such condition is Keratoconus; a degenerative eye disease.
-The disease will attack from as early as the age of 14.
+People from all over the world continue to suffer from different conditions that can lead to blindness.
+One such condition is Keratoconus; a degenerative eye disease that can develop in your teenage years.
 The disease is progressive and requires early treatment so that it does not worsen.
+Cross-linking is a wonderful advancement in the field of keratoconus, which can often prevent a corneal transplant later in life.
 As an individual, you want to continue to enjoy good health and good eyesight.
 Keratoconus can take this away, but with corneal cross-linking treatment, there is hope.

-Keratoconus affects how light enters the eyes.
-Anyone suffering from the condition will, therefore, experience blurring, halos, glares or streaking of light during the night.
+Keratoconus affects the “the windshield of the eye” and causes the normally round cornea to bulge into a cone-like shape.
+The bulging structure of the cornea may begin to thin or weaken.
+The cornea will eventually take the shape of a cone, which can interrupt how light enters the eye.
+Anyone suffering from the condition can experience blurring, halos, glares or streak of light during the night.
 If the condition worsens, it will lead to scarring, tearing, and swelling of the cornea.

-The disease typically starts in the teenage years up to the age of 30.
-Those in their forties may get it, but it is not as common at this age.
+The disease can be found to be very progressive in the teenage years up through adulthood.
 The rate of progression is different for everyone.
-For some, it happens quickly; for others, it may take a longer time.
-Some people may only have damage in one eye, but eventually, it will attack the other one as well.
+For some, it happens very sudden and for others, it may take a longer time.
+Some people may only have damage in one eye, but eventually, it can develop in the other eye as well.

 What Causes Keratoconus?

 The structure of the cornea consists of collagen or tiny fibers that help anchor the cornea in place.
 Certain conditions may lead to the weakening of the fibers resulting in the bulging of the cornea.
 If there is a decrease in the oxidants that protect the cornea, the cells will produce certain by-products.
 The role of the antioxidants is to maintain a clean environment, and without them, the by-products will attack the collagen, thereby weakening the fibers.